-Criteria for All Purposes - Catastrophic Mortality
+Criteria Applicable to All Purposes - Catastrophic Mortality

 General.
 Processes addressed by this standard shall be limited to burial and composting.
 Catastrophic mortality shall be collected as soon as practical and moved away from the production facility.
+The designer and landowner should consult the Idaho Department of Agriculture rule IDAPA 02.04.17 - Rules Governing Dead Animal Movement and Disposal to assure compliance with State law.

 Location.
 The facility shall be located as far away from neighboring dwellings and the poultry or livestock operation as site conditions permit.
-Locate on sites with restricted percolation and a minimum of two feet between the bottom of the facility and the seasonal high water table unless special design features are incorporated that address seepage rates and non-encroachment of contaminants into the water table.
+Locate on sites with restricted percolation and a minimum of two feet between the bottom of the facility and the seasonal high water table, unless special design features are incorporated that address seepage rates and non-encroachment of contaminants into the water table.
+Use AWMFH Appendix 10D for selection of sites where seepage will be restricted with normal construction techniques.